top of page

 Continued Work and Hand-Off

-After working through each stage of the project I collated the information I had collected and created work packages for the next part of the build.
-With my scope complete, stakeholders happy, and user expectations met I move into a support role as UI design and development ramp up.
+After completing each project stage, I compiled findings into work packages for the next build phase.
+With stakeholders aligned and user expectations met, I transitioned to a support role as UI design and development ramped up.

 marvin-meyer-SYTO3xs06fU-unsplash.jpg